code-chimp/MealsToGoSimplified/README.md

 # Meals To Go - Simplified

-Reimplementing code from a course I took on React Native with a few changes that fit more with my development style.
+Reimplementing code from a two year old course I took on React Native with a few changes that fit more with my development style.

 **NOTE:** I chose to get rid of `styled-components` for two reasons